 peeled and chopped finely

-- 1 tsp ginger peeled and grated - fresh
+- 1 teaspoon ginger peeled and grated - fresh

-- 1 tsp daikon radish (white Asian radish) grated- optional
+- 1 teaspoon daikon radish (white Asian radish) grated- optional

 - Place your drained tofu in a bowl with salt and sprinkle on the salt.
 Let the tofu marinate for about 5 minutes (This process helps the water escape from the tofu, a tofu press if you have one of those would also be a great option).
 Drain the water from the tofu and mash with fork.
 Add about 2 to 3 tablespoons of cornstarch and mix well.
 You may need to add a little more cornstarch to get the right consistency, depending on how well you drained the water.
 You are looking for it to be the same consistency as super thick ricotta cheese or if you held your spoon on a tilt it stays on the spoon.
 Set aside.